matt9527-marist/MyObsidianNotes/Machine Learning/014 Keras.md

 • 𝛾(gamma) = learnable scale parameter, controls the amplitude of each activation
 • 𝛽(beta) = learnable shift parameter, controls the offset of each activation
 • 𝑦= normalized + reparameterized activation (the output passed to the next layer)

+**Dense Embeddings**
+How to find ways of organizing text vectors?
+- *Computational Linguistics*: a word's meaning is given by the words that